spotify/docker-client/docs/user_manual.md

   [2]: https://docs.docker.com/engine/reference/api/docker_remote_api_v1.18/

 # Troubleshooting

 ## HTTP 500 errors returned from the Docker Remote API

-When interacting with docker via the docker-client, an exception is thrown like:
+docker-client communicates with your local Docker daemon using the HTTP Remote API and any unexpected errors that the daemon encounters will be reported as a 500 Internal Server Error, which bubbles up from docker-client as an exception
+like:

 > Caused by: com.spotify.docker.client.shaded.javax.ws.rs.InternalServerErrorException: HTTP 500 Internal Server Error

-docker-client communicates with your local Docker daemon using the HTTP Remote API and any unexpected errors that the daemon encounters will be reported as 500 Internal Server Error.

-Check the Docker daemon log (typically at /var/log/docker.log or /var/log/upstart/docker.log) for more details.
+Check the Docker daemon log (typically at `/var/log/docker.log` or `/var/log/upstart/docker.log`) for more details as to the root cause.